Chart Color Schemes

 Russell Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Russell Island's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
-This contrasts with Brisbane metro's 83.9% houses and 16.1% other dwellings.
-Home ownership on Russell Island was recorded at 50.8%, with mortgaged dwellings at 22.7% and rented ones at 26.5%.
+Russell Island's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 83.9% houses and 16.1% other dwellings.
+Home ownership in Russell Island stood at 50.8%, with mortgaged dwellings at 22.7% and rented ones at 26.5%.
 The median monthly mortgage repayment was $867, lower than Brisbane metro's average of $2,000.
-Median weekly rent in the area was $260, compared to Brisbane metro's $425.
-Nationally, Russell Island's mortgage repayments were significantly lower at $867 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure was $260, significantly lower than Brisbane metro's $425.
+Nationally, Russell Island's mortgage repayments were lower at $867 compared to the Australian average of $1,863, and rents were substantially lower at $260 against the national figure of $375.

 Frequently Asked Questions - Housing